octokit/octokit.objc/README.md

  1. If you don't already have one, add a "Copy Files" build phase and target the "Frameworks" destination.
- 1. Drag `OctoKit.framework` from the OctoKit project’s `Products` Xcode group into the "Copy Files" build phase just created.
+ 1. Drag `OctoKit.framework` from the OctoKit project’s `Products` Xcode group into the "Copy Files" build phase you just created (or that you already had).
  1. A reference to the framework will now appear at the top of your application’s Xcode group, select it and show the "File Inspector" Change the "Location" to "Relative to Build Products".
- 1. Now do the same (from step 2) for the ReactiveCocoa and Mantle frameworks.
+ 1. Now do the same (starting at step 2) for the ReactiveCocoa and Mantle frameworks.

 ## License